 Practice your swing with clubs and golf balls

 By now, you know how to transfer weight from the back foot to front foot and generate some extra power, now practice your swing with a 6-iron and hit 20-30 balls around.
 No need to hit long, consider it like a short game.
 Hitting the ball for just about 50 yards will be fine.
 Again go slow to feel the swing and weight transfer.
 Try to improve your balance on swinging each time.
 Increase the speed of swing and power gradually.

 If you feel your swing is good enough to hit the balls with balance then try the next drill.
 Else repeat the first one till you have a good balance on your foot while swinging.

 The next drill is the same as the first one, but do the swing with one hand this time.
 First with your left hand and then with your right hand separately.
 Feel the swing and there should not be a difference in weight transfer and swing action.

 You have your swing mastered by now with a balanced stance and weight transferring movement.
 Its time to focus on your feet.
 When you have the foot movement correct, you are more likely to have a proper swing with accuracy and power.
 Follow the following steps first as written.
 Take the help of the video later if needed.

 - Put your legs closer, but maintain enough space to have a good balance.

 - Plant your left heel firmly to initiate the forward rotation of your hips. (for a right-handed golfer)

-- Turn your right leg with the rotation of your hips while completing the swing.
-Your right leg along with your hip should point the direction towards your aim.
+- Turn your right foot with the rotation of your hips while completing the swing.
+Your right foot along with your hip should point the direction towards your aim.

 Take the game of golf as friendly and recreational or competitive, you will surely enjoy the game with appropriate footwork.
 Because the improvement on each swing is very much visible if you do the swing and footwork properly.
 It is not a very difficult skill to master.
 You can achieve it with dedication and practice.